HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 We can see that the adoption of certain security features, X-Frame-Options (XFO), Content Security Policy (CSP), and Strict Transport Security (HSTS), is highly related to the ranking of sites.
 For instance, the 1000 top visited sites are almost twice as likely to adopt a certain security header compared to the overall adoption.
 We can also see that the adoption rate for each feature is higher for higher-ranked websites.

 {{ figure_markup(
-  caption="Percentage of top-1000 sites that use CSP.", content="22.21%",
+  caption="Percentage of top 1000 sites that use CSP.", content="22.21%",
   classes="big-number",
   sheets_gid="1156119511"